-Striving to be a life-long learner, Ryder decided to get his ideas out of his head, then realized trying to summarize and teach what he learns is the best way to retain knowledge and make it useable.
+Striving to be a lifelong learner, Ryder decided to get ideas out of his head.
+Realizing that trying to summarize and teach is the best way to retain knowledge he started a podcast.

 The podcast is a DIY Masters degree of his own making.
-Mix some philosophy with some sociology and a pinch of behavioral science, and viola!
+Mix some philosophy with some sociology, a behavioral science pinch, and viola!
 Ryder created a lovely mess.

 How did this Podcast Begin?